-The challenge for future liver cancer models is to account for heterogeneity of disease, etiology-dependent pathogenesis, and therapeutic targets.
+The challenge for future liver cancer models is to account for heterogeneity of disease, etiology-dependent pathogenesis and therapeutic targets.
 Our approach suggests that these aspects should be considered to improve the clinical relevance and translational value of preclinical cancer research models.

-Taking advantage of CGH, we were able to discriminate between preclinical models recapitulating alcohol-induced, virus-related and NASH-HCC as well as molecular subclasses G1-6.
-By matching chromosomal aberrations of mouse and human tumors, it is possible to construct an algorithm to measure the concordance (P value) of a model and a specific patient subgroup.
+Taking advantage of comparative genomic hybridization (CGH), we were able to discriminate between preclinical models recapitulating alcohol induced, virus related and NASH-HCC as well as molecular subclasses G1-G6.
+By matching chromosomal aberrations of mouse and human tumors, it is possible to construct an algorithm to measure the concordance (p-value) of a model and a specific patient subgroup.
 As previously reported, synteny studies efficiently compare homologue mouse and human chromosomal aberrations (37).
 Sequencing of tumor suppressors and oncogenes might also be helpful to identify molecular markers, though mutational profiles of murine liver tumors largely differ from human HCC.
 For example, we found BRAF and HRAS mutations (rare in humans) as was reported in previous studies (23, 35).
 The absence of TP53 mutations in murine tumors is in line with earlier findings (15) and stands in contrast to human HCC.
-CTNNB1 mutations, found in 27% of human HCC regardless of their etiology (38), were present only in two models (c-Myc and Mcl-1^{Δ hep}).
-Recently, a study with design similar to ours was performed by Dow and colleagues based on genomic and transcriptomic profiles in mouse versus human tumor tissues (39).
-The authors claim that distinct mouse models reflect aspects of
+CTNNB1 mutations, found in 27% of human HCC regardless of their etiology (38) were only present in two models (c-Myc and McI-1 $^{\Delta hep}$).
+Recently, a study with similar design as ours was performed by Dow et al. based on genomic and transcriptomic profiles in mouse vs. human tumor tissues (39).
+The authors claim that distinct mouse models reflect aspects of low grade human tumors, whereas e.g. DEN tumors carry a high mutational burden similar to poorly differentiated tumors.
+Going beyond the molecular level, we have aimed to perform a comprehensive approach integrating morphological, immunohistochemistry and CGH analysis to assess human-mouse similarities.